ObolNetwork/charon-distributed-validator-cluster/README.md

    cp .env.sample .env
    ```

-   For simplicities sake, this repo is configured to work with a remote Beacon node such as one from [Infura](https://infura.io/).
+   For simplicity's sake, this repo is configured to work with a remote Beacon node such as one from [Infura](https://infura.io/).

    Create an Eth2 project and copy the `https` URL: